vdhamer/Photo-Club-Hub/.github/README.md

 * photographer __Bill__
   * photo club _Clickers_ (hosted on www.fotoclubclickers.com)
       * photos by Bill as a member of the Clickers
-  * photo club _Zoomers_ (hosted on www.photoclubzoomers.com)
-      * photos by Bill as a member of the Zoomers

 * photographer __John__
+  * photo club _Clickers_ (hosted on www.photoclubClickers.com)
+      * photos by John as a member of the Clickers
   * photo club _Zoomers_ (hosted on www.photoclubzoomer.com)
       * photos by John as a member of the Zoomers